xAbdalla/VirusTotal_Scanner/README.md

 ## Features
 - Accept both folder and file paths.
-- Accept relative or absolute paths and environment variables like `%USERNAME%` and `%TEMP%`.
+- Accept relative or absolute paths or environment variables like `%USERNAME%` and `%TEMP%`.
 - Scan the folder recursively and get all the files.
 - Do not request another scan for already scanned and notified files.
 - Can run forever and scan only new or modified files.